npm/rfcs/accepted/0000-registry-only-tarballs.md

 ----

-# Registry Only Tarballs
+# Registry Only Dependencies

 ## Summary

-When auditing dependencies with `npm audit`, the npm CLI should have a mechanism for communicating (and optionally failing on) dependencies that do not come from a registry, like a [git URL](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#git-urls-as-dependencies).
+When auditing dependencies with `npm audit`, the npm CLI should have a mechanism for communicating (and optionally failing on) dependencies that _do not_ come from a registry, like a [git URL](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#git-urls-as-dependencies).

 > _**Note**: this RFC has a hard dependency on [`npm query`](https://github.com/npm/cli/pull/5000) landing to support its implementation._